 FIXME both in the lower and in the upper case.
 These patterns can be used inside comments of any supported file type.

 To create a TODO comment

-Place the cursor where you want to create a TODO item and start a comment, for example, by pressing Ctrl+/, then type
+Place the caret where you want to create a TODO item and add a comment, for example, by pressing Ctrl+/, then type

 FIXME, and then type your note.